NuminousCode/web-services/README.md

 #  Next.Js Web Services SPA (Single Page Application)

 This repository contains the source code for a web development services application, a modern, responsive website designed to showcase the developer's web development capabilities and services.
 Built with Next.js, Bootstrap, EmailJS, and Material-UI, this application offers a sleek user interface, interactive components, and a functional contact form.
+Contentful headless CMS is employed for image and video management.

 Features
 Next.js Framework: Utilizes the powerful React framework for server-side rendering and SEO optimization.